NJ Traffic Lawyers

 Insurance points affect how much you pay for insurance each year.

-what are the most common traffic violations in NJ?
+most common traffic violations in NJ?

 In New Jersey, the most common violations that carry points from DMV are:

 - Illegally Passing a School Bus (5 points) (may include imprisonment)

 - Exceeding maximum speed 1-14 mph over limit (2 points)

 - Exceeding maximum speed 15-29 mph over limit (4 points)